29 Time Tracking Best Practices

 Take advantage of extra features when using a timer

 The biggest nuisance with using a timer is starting and stopping it.
 When you go on a break or are away from the computer, you have to remember to stop the timer.
-If you constantly forget about it, you can use idle time detection and the time tracker will notice when you're inactive and ask you what you want to do with the time you've been inactive.
+If you constantly go away from a computer but forget to stop the timer, you can enable idle detection.
+When the app notices that you're inactive, it will ask if you want to discard the idle time.

-If you keep forgetting to start the timer, set up reminders, so the computer can send you a notification if it notices the timer isn't running during your work hours.
+If you sometimes forget to start the timer while working, set up reminders, so the app can send you a notification if it notices the timer isn't running during your work hours.

-If your team members forget to log their time, you can set up targets and reminders.
+If your team members forget to log their time at the end of the week, you can set up targets and reminders.
 This way, if they don't log a certain number of hours each day or week, time tracking software will automatically send them a reminder to enter their hours the next day or at the start of the next week.

 Another great productivity feature is Pomodoro timer.
 Pomodoro is a productivity technique where you work in short but highly focused 25-minutes bursts, with 5-minute breaks in between.
 Once you enable the Pomodoro timer, the app will send you a notification when the 25 minutes have passed, and it’s time for a break.